ValentinZoia/e-commerce/README.md

 ## Overview

 E-commerce system, a full-stack web application built with React and Node.js.
-The system enables customers to browse products, manage shopping carts, complete purchases through a checkout process, and receive WhatsApp notifications for order confirmations.
-It includes a comprehensive admin panel for managing products, categories, orders, and an AI-powered assistant.
+The system enables customers to browse products, manage shopping carts, complete purchases through a checkout process, and receive **WhatsApp notifications** for order confirmations.
+It includes a comprehensive admin panel for managing products, categories, orders, and an **AI-powered assistant**.

 The system implements a dual-interface architecture: a public-facing e-commerce store and a private administrative dashboard.
-For detailed information about the client-side architecture, see **Client-Side Architecture**.
-For backend implementation details, see **Server-Side Architecture**.
-Database schema and relationships are covered in **Database Design**.

 ## Features
 - 🖼️ **Product Listings**: Display of products with details such as name, description, price, and images.
 - 🏷️ **Category Management**: Categorizing products for easy navigation.